 Policy DM17 states that for one and two bedroom units, parking should be provided at a ratio of up to 1 space per unit.
 This would result in the need to provide twelve car parking spaces for the development.
-The provision of two wheelchair units would also require the provision of two disabled car parking spaces which are provided adjacent to the proposed development and have step free access to the units which they serve.
+There is no car parking on the site at present and the proposed development would generate the full parking needs of the site within the curtilage of the proposed development and off the street.
+Although the creation of the means of access from Langford Road, would reduce the extent of available kerbside parking in Langford Road, this would not result in a significant impact on parking stress in the area.